How to Build a Loose-Material Patio

-Nothing beats having an area in your own backyard to escape to and enjoy.
-A place to sit and read or just to relax in the sunshine.
-We spend a lot of time indoors and we need to get outside more often.
+Nothing beats having an area in your own backyard for escape and enjoyment.
+A beautiful backyard is a place to sit and read, or just to relax in the sunshine.
+As a society, we spend too much time indoors, and really need to get outside more often.
 The best way to encourage this is to create an inviting outdoor room in your own backyard.

-The steps to creating this simple patio type and all you need to get started is outlined below.
-We will look at what you need to create your patio.
-Loose material can be installed in as little as one day with a little help from your friends and, of course, your friendly neighborhood home and garden center!
+The steps to creating this simple patio type—along with all the equipment you'll need to get started—are outlined below.
+Loose material can be installed in as little as one day with some help from your friends and, of course, your friendly neighborhood home and garden center!

 - Hammer or mallet